-6> In your notebook, correct two mistakes in each sentence.
-They can be grammatical, lexical or spelling mistakes.

-- 1 Greg is pretty self-centred from nature and an awfully incompromising perfectionist, so it's hardly surprising we don't get on. - 2 Staring at the screen gives me heavy headaches, so I'm deadly set on cutting down on the amount of time I spend in front of my tablet. - 3 Sebastian was on the point to turn off his computer when he had heard another ping. - 4 I have been studying all day.
-I was so exhausted that I went off like a light. - 5 My father uses his tablet once in the blue moon while I use mine by a regular basis. - 6 I don't think a career as an IT manager is on cards for me although I dream of it ever since I remember. - 7 My parents tend to obsess with my diet and are constantly unsatisfied with what I eat.

-7> Work in pairs and answer the questions.

-- 1 What do you think of the idea of digital detox? - 2 What other addictions can you name?
+- 6) In your notebook, correct two mistakes in each sentence.
+They can be grammatical, lexical or spelling mistakes. - 1 Greg is pretty self-centred from by nature and an awfully uncompromising incompromising perfectionist, so it's hardly surprising we don't get on. - 2 Staring at the screen gives me heavy nasty headaches, so I'm deadly dead set on cutting down on the amount of time I spend in front of my tablet. - 3 Sebastian was on the point to turn of turning off his computer when he had heard heard another ping. - 4 I have had been studying all day.
+I was so exhausted that I went off out like a light. - 5 My father uses his tablet once in the a blue moon while I use mine by on a regular basis. - 6 I don't think a career as an IT manager is on the cards for me although I dream have been dreaming of it ever since I remember. - 7 My parents tend to obsess with about/over my diet and are constantly unsatisfied dissatisfied/discontented with what - 7 Work in pairs and answer the questions. - 1 What do you think of the idea of digital detox? - 2 What other addictions can you name?
 Why do people become addicts?
 Is everyone prone to becoming addicted? - 3 Do you agree with the opinion that 'once an addict, always an addict'?
 Is it possible to overcome an addiction?
 What does it take to succeed?